PeymanMorteza/Metric-Preference-Learning-RKHS/README.md

 This repository provides the official implementation of the paper:

-"Representer Theorems for Metric and Preference Learning: Geometric Insights and Algorithms" 📌 Authored by Peyman Morteza (2025)
+"**Representer Theorems for Metric and Preference Learning: Geometric Insights and Algorithms**" 📌 Authored by *Peyman Morteza (2025)*

 The codebase includes implementations of kernelized ideal point methods and comparative baselines, along with scripts to reproduce experimental results.